Skip to Content

 Click here to register for any of the workshops below.

-Have you ever struggled to write important email messages?
+Have you ever struggled to write important emails?
 Have you ever wondered whether your tone is right in your email messages?
-In academic and professional settings, the ability to write effective email messages is an essential skill to communicate your professional persona.
-In this workshop we will focus on strategies for writing clear, effective and professional email.
+In this workshop, we will focus on strategies for writing clear, effective, and professional emails.
 You will learn how to write emails that are likely to be read, be easily understood, and create a good first impression.
 Bring a few samples of your important email messages to analyze.
 Please come prepared to participate actively in small group discussions.
 SIGN-UP

 Are you aware that interacting with professors outside of class can be a key to academic success in the US?
 Office hours are helpful if you have questions about course content or homework.
 They provide an opportunity for you to connect with your professor and to understand their expectations for the course.
 They also help you learn about U.S. academic culture.
 This workshop will provide information about what to expect during office hours and tips for communicating effectively with your professor.
 Please come prepared to participate actively in small group role plays.
 SIGN-UP